BetaRabbit/bookit-client/README.md

-# bookit client
+# Book your books

+Manage your team's book orders easily.
+- Fetch book info from www.jd.com, including title, price, publisher and author
+- Capabale of maintain multiple book order lists
+- Feeling like a book, too? just give it your like :)

-the client for Bookit.
+> This is just the client side of Bookit.
+> Refer https://github.com/BetaRabbit/bookit for the server side implementation.

-Powered by React, Mobx, Material-UI
+> Powered by React, Mobx and Material-UI.

+> Special thanks to www.jd.com